Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### Find

-**Returns the first element** in the provided array that satisfies the provided testing function.
+**<ins>Returns the first element</ins>** in the provided array that satisfies the provided testing function.
 If no values satisfy the testing function, `undefined` is returned.

 MDN syntax:
 ```js